 Country info and advice - Ukraine

-The following comments are from teachers who have taught, or are currently teaching, in Ukraine.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Ukraine.
+If you are a teacher and have some advice about Ukraine, please share here.

 the fastest growing ELT markets Europe.
 Not overly saturated with incoming